 - Ann Hara, BS, Postbaccalaureate Fellow

-Disparate membrane remodeling reactions are tightly controlled by protein machinery but also depend on the lipid composition of the membranes.
-While each kind of protein has its own individual personality, membrane lipid bilayers display rather general properties manifested by their resistance to disruption and bending.
-Our long-term goal is to understand how, in important cell biology processes, proteins remodel membrane lipid bilayers.
-We expect that the analysis of the molecular mechanisms of important and diverse membrane rearrangements will shed light on the generality of emerging mechanistic insights.
-Better understanding of fusion mechanisms will lead to new strategies for quelling diseases involving cell invasion by enveloped viruses, intracellular trafficking, and intercellular fusion.
-In recent studies, we focused on the membrane-fusion stage of cell entry by dengue virus (DENV), the most prevalent mosquito-borne virus.
-As do many enveloped viruses such as influenza and hepatitis C viruses, DENV enters host cell via endocytosis.
-Fusion between the viral envelope and endosomal membrane delivers the viral genome into cytosol.
-Four distinct serotypes of DENV infect up to 100 million people each year, and an estimated 500,000 people, most of them children, are hospitalized annually with life-threatening dengue haemorrhagic fever/dengue shock syndrome.
-Currently, there are neither vaccines nor effective therapies for DENV infections.
+Disparate membrane remodeling reactions are tightly controlled by protein machinery but are also dependent on the lipid composition of the membranes.
+Whereas each kind of protein has its own personality, membrane lipid bilayers have rather general properties manifested by their resistance to disruption and bending.
+Our long-term goal is to understand how proteins remodel membrane lipid bilayers in important cell biology processes.
+We expect that the analysis of the molecular mechanisms of important and diverse membrane rearrangements will clarify the generality of emerging mechanistic insights.
+Better understanding of fusion mechanisms will bring about new ways of controlling them and lead to new strategies for quelling diseases involving cell invasion by enveloped viruses, intracellular trafficking, and intercellular fusion.
+Our general strategy is to combine in-depth analysis of the best characterized fusion reactions with comparative analysis of diverse, less explored fusion reactions, which can reveal new kinds of fusion proteins and mechanisms.
+In recent studies, we focused on the cell-to-cell fusion stage during development and regeneration of skeletal muscle and on lipid rearrangements underlying cell entry by cell-penetrating cationic peptides.

 Click image to enlarge.